Skip to content

 They are pneumatic devices that convert power into potential energy – as compressed air.
 These machines come in all sorts of forms; from plug-in tyre inflators which plug directly into your vehicle, to handheld rechargeable gadgets, to larger ones that plug into the mains.
 Most air compressors have integrated control panels as well as built-in pressure gauges and regulators.

-I don’t have the tyre pressure equipment I need…
+I don’t have the equipment I need:

 If you’re heading to the forecourt to sort your tyre pressure, you need to be aware that checking tyre pressure after driving is likely to give you a misleading reading.
-This is because as you drive; 1. the temperature of the tyres increases and 2. the tyre pressure does.
+This is because as you drive; the temperature of the tyres increases and so does the tyre pressure.
 So the hotter the tyres, the higher the pressure – giving you an unreliable reading.
-Doing this check on your tyre pressure on hot tyres will probably result in underinflated tyres.
-Best way to avoid this is to check and maintain your tyre pressures at a nearby garage, especially at the start of a long journey.
-This will mean, the tyres are as cool as possible.

 You may wonder where you can check and alter your tyre pressure for free.
 Another bonus of using a garage’s equipment is that many offer free tyre checking services.
 Additionally, if your tyre pressure is too low, air compressors at petrol stations cost as low as 10p per minute to use.